Last Updated on June 28, 2022

 - An almost infinite range of features can be added to a WordPress website – contact forms, email sign-up boxes, social media share buttons and so on.
 All of these are invaluable and are difficult or impossible to implement on most free platforms, enabling students to turn their ePortfolio is a professional website.

 In fact, WordPress is considered so useful for students that a growing number of high schools now offer WordPress specific courses.
-High school teacher Zac Gordon, for example, describes teaching students to build websites for clients in the community, and began an internship program, where students started their own companies working on WordPress sites for clients.
+High school teacher Zac Gordon describes teaching students to build websites for clients in the community, and began an internship program, where students started their own companies working on WordPress sites for clients.

 There are two versions of WordPress – the basic, free version, which is found at WordPress.com (this has many of the same limitations as the other free platforms described above), and self-hosted WordPress, which is installed at a ‘website host’.
 A website host is a company that offers space for a website to be stored online so your site is live on the internet.
-Beginner hosting costs approximately $5 a month (see recommendations for hosting providers at the end of this article – the same hosting providers we recommend for artists).
+Beginner hosting starts from approximately $2.95 a month (see recommendations for hosting providers at the end of this article).
 This price is within the reach of some high school students – particularly when savings in printing are considered.
 (Some teachers add website hosting to the course fees at the beginning of the year, in replace of a reduced print budget.)

 If you have found this article helpful, please share using the social media buttons at the bottom of this page.
 Thank you!